rombrew/phobia/README.md

 * Adjustable limits:
 	* Phase current (with adjustable derate from overheat).
 	* Phase brake current.
-	* Source power consumption and regeneration.
-	* Source current consumption and regeneration.
+	* Source current (or power) consumption and regeneration.
 	* DC link overvoltage and undervoltage.
 	* Maximal speed and acceleration (as part of speed control loop).
 * Control inputs: